Holiday Décor for the 5 Senses

 6. Scented Centerpieces: Holiday-scented candles cast a warm, inviting glow around the room.
 Try Febreze candles in the Falling Leaves, Cranberry Cider, Winter Frost or Glistening Pine scent.
 Surround the candles with evergreen, pinecones, mistletoe or berries on branches.

-7. Feel-Good Garland: Use burlap bows, velvet ribbons, gold beads, popcorn and pinecones to add texture and visual interest to traditional garland.
+7. Feel-Good Garland: Use burlap bows, velvet ribbons, gold beads, popcorn and pinecones to add texture and visual interest to a traditional garland, or check out this guide on making eucalyptus garland.